AI-generated transcript of City Council 10-01-24

 [Bears]: Motion to table, Councilor Leming, seconded by Councilor Tseng.
 Mr. Clerk, please call the roll.

-[Hurtubise]: Councilor Callahan.
+[Adam Hurtubise]: Councilor Callahan.
 Yes.
 Vice President Collins.

 [SPEAKER_14]: Yes.

 [Bears]: Yes.
 Six in the affirmative, one absent.
 We are temporarily tabling this.
 Motions, orders, and resolutions.
-24474 offered by Councilor Lazzaro, resolution to discuss Tufts University's decision to disinvest from the Neighborhood Fellows Program, be it resolved, whereas Tufts University benefits from many services offered by the City of Medford, the City of Somerville, and other surrounding cities, while participating in the pilot Payment in Lieu of Taxes Program, with the understanding that the community benefits from educational programs offered by Tufts University, be it resolved that the City Council discuss the potential negative impact of the disinvestment in the Neighborhood Fellows Program at Tufts University.
+24-474 offered by Councilor Lazzaro, resolution to discuss Tufts University's decision to disinvest from the Neighborhood Fellows Program, be it resolved, whereas Tufts University benefits from many services offered by the City of Medford, the City of Somerville, and other surrounding cities, while participating in the pilot Payment in Lieu of Taxes Program, with the understanding that the community benefits from educational programs offered by Tufts University, be it resolved that the City Council discuss the potential negative impact of the disinvestment in the Neighborhood Fellows Program at Tufts University.
 Council Lizara.

 [Lazzaro]: Thank you.
 Our city participates in the pilot program with Tufts University, which is an agreement where Tufts pays a portion.
 Instead of taxes, it pays fees to the city. that do not equal the amount of money that they would pay were they to pay property taxes.
 But there is an exchange of services, significant services offered by Tufts and significant services offered by the city.
 I learned recently that Tufts decided to take a pause on their Neighborhood Fellows Program.
 One of the participants this year is Chelli Keshavan, who is a very active community member in Medford, who brought it to my attention and asked that we ask Tufts, or a representative from Tufts to come and speak to us and explain the situation.
 Nobody from Tufts was available tonight, but I do have a statement from Brock Roderico, who is the government and community relations executive director at Tufts University, which I'm going to read the email he sent me sort of explaining the agreement with Tufts that we enjoy.
 He said, as we discussed, Tufts University provides many payments programs and services to Medford residents.
 The neighborhood fellows program is not one of those programs.
 It is open to applicants, regardless of where they live.
 This program is not part of the pilot agreement or the community benefits report that we provide to the city.
 Most participants do not live in Medford.
 Tufts University pays $1,426,148 in property taxes each year.
 In addition, this is for buildings that are like housing.
-In addition to those property tax payments, we also make an annual payment in lieu of taxes pilot. in the amount of $450,000 to the city of Method, and we report all our community benefits to our Medford-Somerville Community Benefits Report.
+In addition to those property tax payments, we also make an annual payment in lieu of taxes pilot. in the amount of $450,000 to the city of Medford, and we report all our community benefits to our Medford-Somerville Community Benefits Report.
 Those benefits come to more than $6 million each year.
 A copy of the report can be found on our website.
 We did share that link.
 For the Joyce Cummings Center on College Avenue, Tufts University pays an annual pilot payment of $250,000 each year.
 The Starbucks in the JCC also generates property tax revenue for Medford.
 So I did also want to invite some folks from the Neighborhood Fellows Program to speak on the program and what is happening.
 When I spoke with Rocco, he did say that the plan as of now, was for them to pause enrollment in the program temporarily, allow the folks that are enrolled right now to finish the program, and then reassess how acceptances would work going forward.
 I have had meetings with current and former participants in the program, which it's a very interesting program.
 It's how it works right now, is that people are accepted into the program as mid-career, like active community organizers, people who are change makers, who kind of come in and get a master's in public policy through Tufts University while they're actively leading in their communities.
 Most people are from the Boston area, Chelli is from Medford, But people are from Boston, Somerville, Cambridge, all around the region, Lawrence.
 But there are people who are actively leading in their communities.
 It's a very diverse program in many ways.
 So it's something that may be discontinued, maybe not.
 It's unclear right now.
 It's sort of in flux.
 But members of the program who are part of the program right now and former members of the program, but alumni of the program, were interested in, I think that by the nature of who they are, because they're community activists, are trying to talk about ways to continue the program, keep it alive.
 And I thought it was especially prudent that we discuss it because it's a program that cultivates stronger and better leadership in the community.
 And even if it is not officially listed as part of the community benefits that Medford gets from the pilot program, I do think it is a valuable program for our community and our surrounding communities.
 Um, but I would, I would, uh, offer that, uh, if there is somebody from the program, it would be nice to hear from them.

 [Bears]: Thanks.
 We'll go to members of the council first.
 Anyone from the council have any comments on this paper?
 I do.
 Councilor Scarpelli.